Cofounder Network Provides The Guidance You Need In A Chaotic Start Up World - At An Affordable Cost

 Meet Cofounder Network, the new innovator eco-system made by entrepreneurs for entrepreneurs.

-Mike Rhodez of Cofounder Network will announce the company’s launch at the sold-out Vertical Startup Summit hosted by Robin Copernicus on March 17, 2021.
+Mike Rhodez of Cofounder Network announced the company’s launch at the sold-out Vertical Startup Summit hosted by Robin Copernicus on March 17, 2021.

 Did you know that there are now nearly 45 million start-ups in the USA and Canada alone?
 Yes, it’s true and this number is expected to rise as people of all ages are turning to innovation and entrepreneurship as their solution for a better tomorrow.